willvieira/ms_STM-managed/manuscript/manuscript.md

 Positive values of $-R_0$ indicate a smooth transition to the new equilibrium whereas negative values indicate reactivity, that is, an initial amplification in the opposite direction to the final equilibrium.
 The third metric is the exposure of the ecosystem states ($\Delta_{state}$), defined by the euclidean distance between initial and final state prevalence among the four states [@Dawson2011].
 It reports the amount of change the system will experience.
-The fourth metric is the return time ($\Delta_{time}$) or ecosystem sensitivity, which is estimated by the number of steps of the transitory phase, where each time step of the model is equal to 5 years.
+The fourth metric is the return time ($\Delta_{time}$) or ecosystem sensitivity, which is estimated by the number of time steps of the transitory phase.
 A combination of the previous metrics, it describes how long it takes to reach the new equilibrium.
 The last metric is the cumulative amount of changes in the transitory phase, or ecosystem vulnerability [@Boulangeat2018].
-It is defined as the sum of all changes in the states after warming temperature and is obtained by the integral of the states change over time ($\int S(t)dt$).
+It is defined as the sum of all changes in the states after climate warming and is obtained by the integral of the states change over time ($\int S(t)dt$).
-It describes how much the system is "out of equilibrium", combining exposure and return time.
+It combines all of the prior metrics to describe how much the system is "out-of-equilibrium" or vulnerable.
 These five metrics together can summarize the multidimensionality of the response of a system to external disturbances.

 We used five distinct simulation scenarios: natural dynamics without forest management, 0.25% of plantation, 0.25% of enrichment planting, 1% of harvest, and 0.25% of thinning, at an annual rate.